Why did RIOC destroy Southpoint? Behind that simple question hides a string of others. And they go back years tainted with hidden motives.

 RIOC & Langan: The Plot Thickens

-One outrage unexplored is, if RIOC and Langan knew about these wastes in 2014, why wasn’t anyone told when the state dished out a million dollar contract to Fitzgerald & Halliday for organizing a community-based plan for Southpoint in 2016?
+One outrage unexplored is, if RIOC and Langan knew about these wastes in 2014, why wasn’t anyone told, in 2016, when the state dished out a million dollar contract to Fitzgerald & Halliday for organizing a community-based plan for Southpoint?

 Arguing in support of the big payout to FHI, RIOC’s then acting president/CEO Susan Rosenthal cited securing the historic Smallpox Hospital as central to a ten-year plan for Southpoint.
-Neither are part of the plan now being executed.
+But although FHI included that demand, nothing happened, not then and not now.

 Although RIOC claims its current plan for destroying Southpoint follows up on the FHI plan, it was ditched.
 Their drifty and drowsy board unanimously — of course — approved it early in 2017.

 And then, they buried it.
-No trace of it is found in the new plan where — guess who? — Langan collects millions.
+No trace of it is found in the Langan plan where — guess who? — RIOC’s longtime partner collects millions.

 Conclusion: Why Did RIOC Destroy Southpoint Park?

-Because so much is shrouded in secrecy and possibly lost forever, we can’t answer that question.
+Because so much is shrouded in secrecy and possibly lost forever, we can’t answer that question until RIOC opens up the vaults of hidden information.

 But what we know is that something is fishy.
 No logic explains what’s going on today in Southpoint.